Sikandar Khan

-Brigadier Sikandar Khan (سکندر خان; born 9 November 1961) was the commander of the artillery corps of the IV Corps.
-He was due to retire in 2014, but he voluntarily retired in 2013 as a one-star general to run his own security company, Ever Ready Security Management (Pvt) Ltd. He was offered to be the director of National University of Modern Languages after his voluntary retirement in 2013 but he respectfully refused to expand his security company.
-Khan has been awarded the Sitara-i-Imtiaz for his distinguished services.
+Brigadier Sikandar Khan (سکندر خان; born 9 November 1961) was the commander of the artillery corps of the IV Corps in Pakistan Army.
+He was due to retire in 2014, but voluntarily retired in 2013 as a one-star general to run his own security company, Ever Ready Security Management (Pvt) Ltd. He was offered to be the director of National University of Modern Languages after his retirement but he respectfully declined to focus on expanding his security company.
+Khan has been awarded the Sitara-i-Imtiaz for his distinguished service.

 Career

 Khan was commissioned as a second lieutenant in the 35 Heavy Regiment of Artillery in March 1982.
-He has commanded an Infantry Battalion, a Mountain Artillery Regiment, and a Divisional Artillery Brigade.
-He has also served as the Deputy Inspector General Frontier Corps (Balochistan), and served at various key staff appointments at the Division, Corps and Unit level.
+He commanded an infantry battalion, a mountain artillery regiment, and a divisional artillery brigade.
+He also served as the Deputy Inspector General Frontier Corps (Balochistan), and on various key staff appointments at the Division, Corps and Unit level.

-Khan has served in the Military Intelligence as a captain on the Western border (Afghanistan) and as a major in the interior Sindh (Pakistan).
+Khan served in the Military Intelligence as a captain on the Western border with Afghanistan and as a major in interior Sindh.
 He is a graduate of the Command and Staff College, National Defense University, University of Balochistan, Canadian Forces College and the National University of Modern Languages.

 Khan joined the United Nations as an expert on Afghanistan and South East Asia.
-As a major, Khan has served as a company commander/term commander and as a 2IC in his parent unit 35 Self-Propelled Heavy Artillery Regiment.
+As a major, Khan served as a company commander/term commander and as a 2IC in his parent unit 35 Self-Propelled Heavy Artillery Regiment.
 He has also served as General Staff Officer-2 (GSO-2) in 14th Infantry Division.
 He graduated from the Command and Staff College as a major and received his bachelor's degree.
 As a lieutenant colonel, Khan has served as General Staff Officer-1 (GSO-1) at the Rangers Headquarters in Sindh and General Staff Officer-1 (GSO-1) at the headquarters of the XXX Corps.
 He also graduated from the National Defense University as a lieutenant cololonel and received his master's degree in war studies.

 In 2005, Khan was promoted as FBTS (Fit Brigadier Two Step).
 During his 1 year of service as a full colonel (colonel), he served as Colonel Staff at the Headquarters of the 8th Infantry Division.